 Yes.
 Your personal information will be protected while in transit on the internet through a 128-bit SSL encryption.
 A similar method is used by banks' and other financial institutions' websites to ensure both security and confidentiality of user information.

-Through trusted relationships with our directors in each country where we work, I.N.
-Network is able to establish projects for community sustainability through agricultural, social, economic, and church planting projects.
+Through trusted relationships with our directors in each country where we work, International Needs is able to establish projects for community sustainability through agricultural, social, economic, and church planting projects.
 Our country directors are responsible for identifying the core needs of each community, drafting up proposals for projects, and submitting these reports to our international office.

-Thanks to the generosity of our donors, I.N.
-Network is able to supply communities in need with the resources, planning, and support they need to establish a future of hope.
+Thanks to the generosity of our donors, International Needs is able to supply communities in need with the resources, planning, and support they need to establish a future of hope.

-Our country directors and their team of staff members are uniquely invested in each I.N.
-Network project.
+Our country directors and their team of staff members are uniquely invested in each International Needs project.
 They know the needs of the community and are able to identify the children in need of immediate care.
-These children are added to I.N.
-Network's sponsorship program and our team then works to find people like you who will sponsor them, giving them the support and opportunity they need for a future of hope and purpose.
+These children are added to IN's sponsorship program and our team then works to find people like you who will sponsor them, giving them the support and opportunity they need for a future of hope and purpose.

 We understand that your commitment to child sponsorship may change over time.
 While our hope is that sponsors will make their sponsorship a priority, if you are unable to continue in your sponsorship commitment we ask that you contact us immediately so our team can find another sponsor for your sponsored child.